Get answers to common and evolving questions around a COVID-19 vaccine.

 - Protein-based vaccines contain harmless coronavirus proteins, not the whole virus, and produces an immune response against the virus.
 The Novavax vaccine is an example of protein-based vaccines.

 Different types of vaccines require different types of administrations.
 For some types of COVID-19 vaccines, the first shot would prime the immune system, helping it recognize the virus and the second shot would strengthen the immune response.
 Both the Pfizer and Moderna vaccines require two doses: 21 days apart for the Pfizer vaccine and 28 days apart for the Moderna vaccine.
+The Johnson & Johnson vaccine is one dose.
 There isn’t information available on the need for booster shots—that would fall into long-term efficacy data which, we don’t have yet.

 We only have preliminary data so far, based on phase 1 and 2 clinical trials, so it’s too early to fully report on side effects.
 In trials for the top vaccine candidates, Pfizer and Moderna, participants have said they experienced symptoms including fever, muscle aches, bad headaches and fatigue after receiving the shots, but the side effects generally did not last more than a day.
 Still, preliminary data suggests that, compared with most flu vaccines, the coronavirus shots have a somewhat higher rate of such reactions, which are almost always normal signs that the body’s immune response is kicking in.